 Plus, the last nap of the day (typically the 3rd nap after 4 months) is just a bridge nap – to get your baby enough fuel until bedtime.
 A nap for 30-minutes is O.K., and should be expected.

 Tip #2: Short baby Naps can be O.K.

 Right after the 4-Month Sleep Regression, we see sleep consolidation, and your baby may start taking a longer nap occasionally.
 But, still, it may be developmentally appropriate to see short naps for up to 6 months.

-Since short naps can occur when your baby is overtired, focus on putting your baby down at an age-appropriate time.
+If your baby only naps 30 minutes, they might be overtired.
+Focus on putting your baby down at an age-appropriate time.
 Long naps come when your baby is out of sleep debt and well-rested.
 Here are some wakeful times to guide you to figure out the best nap time.

 - Under two months: 45 minutes to 1-hour max

 - 3 months: 1.5 hours max